jesabelle94/pands-project/README.md

 <img src = "https://github.com/jesabelle94/pands-project/blob/main/Petal.Length%26Width.png" alt = "Petal Length & Width" width = "450" height = "450">
 <img src = "https://github.com/jesabelle94/pands-project/blob/main/Sepal.Length%26Width.png" alt = "Sepal Length & Width" width = "450" height = "450">

+## Pairplot

+The pairplot shows how different variables in the Iris dataset relate to each other.
+Each scatterplot displays the connection between two variables, colored by the type of Iris flower.
+This helps to spot patterns and connections between the variables, giving insights into the dataset's structure and relationships.

+Code example used for Scatteplot:
+    # Create pairplot
+    pplot = sns.pairplot(iris, hue="variety", palette=["pink","royalblue", "mediumpurple"])

+    # Show the plot
+    plt.savefig("Iris.pairplot.png")
+    plt.show()

 ## Conclusion

 The histogram clearly demonstrates distinct differences in the distribution of sepal and petal widths and lengths among the three Iris species: Setosa, Versicolor, and Virginica.
 Setosa typically has shorter and narrower petals and sepals, while Versicolor has moderate lengths and widths.
 Virginica has the longest and widest petals and sepals.
 These differences make it easier to distinguish between the species based on these measurements.

+The scatterplots visually depict the relationship between sepal width and length, as well as petal width and length, for the Iris dataset.
+These plots help in understanding the patterns and correlations between these features across different species of Iris flowers.

 ## Get Help & References